-When you first sign into the WordPress admin dashboard, you’ll see the default screen with widgets such as site health status, Quick Draft, At a Glance, and WordPress Events and News.
+When you first enter the WordPress admin dashboard for your chosen site, you’ll see the default screen with widgets such as site health status, Quick Draft, At a Glance, and WordPress Events and News.
 This screen gives you a quick overview of all the details for your WordPress website but you’ll spend most of your time in other areas of the WordPress admin dashboard.

 To access those areas, you can use the various menu options in the sidebar.
 While WordPress includes a number of options by default, you might see something slightly different depending on the functionality that has been activated for your specific website.
 Hovering over your site’s name reveals a link to visit the public view of your site and when you're logged in, the toolbar remains across the top of your site while you browse enabling you to quickly customize your site or create new content at any time.

 On the right-hand side of the toolbar, you’ll find links to edit your profile or log out.
 It’s a good idea to visit your profile right away and configure your personal preferences.
 These options allow you to customize WordPress to work best for you.

 Can You Change How The WordPress Admin Panels Looks And Functions?

 Yes.
 There are a number of methods that you can employ to change how the WordPress admin panel looks and functions.
 We’ll go through a couple of the most common:

 Hiding Admin Panel Elements That You Don’t Use